abcslawek/abcslawek/README.md

 ## 🙋🏻‍♂️ About me
 I am an automation and robotics engineer.
 I work as a geodesy measurement instruments sales representative.
 I want to become a programmer.

-I like playing the piano, boulder climbing, playing pool 🎹🏔🎱
+I like to play the piano, boulder climbing and play pool 🎹🏔🎱

 Still learning and discovering new stuff!